See also related handout:

 - Lexis Advance: from 1989 to the present.

-- C-Span Congressional Chronicle: Track bill history and link to video of corresponding floor debate.
-Links to bill text on Thomas.
-1987 to present.
+- C-Span Congressional Chronicle: Track bill history and link to video of corresponding floor debate from 1987 to present.

 The full text of bills is available from several different sources, depending on the date of the bill and the format required.

 - FDsys: 103rd Congress (1993) to present

 - American Memory Project: A Century of Lawmaking for a New Nation: from the Library of Congress, this collection includes: